Hotels near Pima Community College

 Which hotels near Pima Community College offer free parking?

-Which hotels near Pima Community College have a pool?
+Which hotels near Pima Community College have an outdoor pool?

 Do hotels near Pima Community College offer free Wi-Fi?